-If you have your caravan serviced at an NCC approved workshop and then warranty work is required, this work will have to be undertaken at an Elddis approved Retailer / Service Centre or NCC Approved workshop or NCC equivalent standard as set out in this handbook and an additional charge may be required to cover the second inspection
+If you have your caravan serviced at an NCC approved workshop and then warranty work is required, this work will have to be undertaken at an Elddis approved Retailer / Service Centre.
+An additional charge may be required to cover the second inspection if required.

-- You must retain the original sale invoice for the carayan - All new caravans must be registered with Elddis within 6 weeks of purchase as new.
+- You must retain the original sale invoice for the caravan. - All new caravans must be registered with Elddis within 6 weeks of purchase as new.
 Your retailer can forward this information to us.
 Please keep us informed of any name or address changes by using the Notification of Change to Name and Address form.

-- The caravan must have an annual service and damp check carried out by an Elddis Approved / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook.
-Original invoices and damp reports must be retained as proof that the annual services have been carried out in accordance with our warranty terms. - Service intervals: - a) In years 1, 2, and 4 through to 9 the service must be completed no more than 60 days either side of the anniversary of the date of purchase. - In Years 3 and 10 the service must be completed no more than 60 days before the anniversary of the date of purchase. - For second owners the service in years 3 and 6 must be completed no more than 60 days on or before the anniversary of the original date of purchase. - No service interval should exceed 14 months. - e) Failure to service the vehicle within the specified time limits will invalidate your warranty. - Where an annual service identifies that repairs are necessary the caravan must be made available for repair within six weeks of the date of inspection for the purpose of carrying out the repair work.
-Elddis reserves the right to inspect the yehicle before work commences. - Work may only be undertaken by an Elddis Approved / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook and only after approval by Elddis (depending upon individual circumstances). - Elddis will pay the costs of remedial work to the repairer, only after approved work has been carried out.
-The cost of transporting, towing or moving the caravan by any means to or from the place of repair is the responsibility of the owner. - The Policy is not retrospective and is applicable to 2012 model year caravans onwards.
+- The caravan must have an annual service and damp check carried out by an Elddis approved Retailer / Service Centre or NCC Approved workshop or NCC equivalent standard as set out in this handbook.
+Original invoices and damp reports must be retained as proof that the annual services have been carried out in accordance with our warranty terms. - Service intervals: - a) In years 1, 2, and 4 through to 9 the service must be completed no more than 60 days either side of the anniversary of the date of purchase. - b) In Years 3 and 10 the service must be completed no more than 60 days on or before the anniversary of the date of purchase and must not exceed this date. - c) For second owners the service in years 3 and 6 must be completed no more than 60 days on or before the anniversary of the original date of purchase. - No service interval should exceed 14 months. - e) Failure to service the vehicle within the specified time limits will invalidate your warranty. - Where an annual service identifies that repairs are necessary the caravan must be made available for repair within six weeks of the date of inspection for the purpose of carrying out the repair work.
+Elddis reserves the right to inspect the vehicle before work commences. - Work may only be undertaken by an Elddis approved Retailer / Service Centre as set out in this handbook and only after approval by Elddis (depending upon individual circumstances). - Elddis will pay the costs of remedial work to the repairer, only after approved work has been carried out.
+The cost of transporting, towing or moving the caravan by any means to or from the place of repair is the responsibility of the owner.

-- No liability will be accepted for any consequential loss, damage, costs, expenses or other claims for compensation arising which were not reasonably foreseeable by both parties when the caravan was originally purchased. - No liability will be accepted for damage caused by fair wear and tear, rodent damage, willful damage, negligence or abnormal working conditions. - No alteration may be made to the original construction. - In the case of a dispute Elddis will appoint an independent arbitrator.
+- The Policy is not retrospective and is applicable to 2012 model year caravans onwards. - No liability will be accepted for any consequential loss, damage, costs, expenses or other claims for compensation arising which were not reasonably foreseeable by both parties when the caravan was originally purchased. - No liability will be accepted for damage caused by fair wear and tear, rodent damage, willful damage, negligence or abnormal working conditions. - No alteration may be made to the original construction. - In the case of a dispute Elddis will appoint an independent arbitrator.
 Elddis will pay for the costs of arbitration, subject to the owner paying a £250 deposit. - If the arbitrator finds in favour of the customer, then the deposit will be returned.
-If the arbitrator finds in favour of Elddis, the customer will lose their deposit. - Where the arbitrator awards a sum of money less than an offer made by Elddis which has already been rejected by the customer, then their deposit is forfeited. - In all cases the arbitrator's decision is final and both parties must agree to abide by the decision.
+If the arbitrator finds in favour of Elddis, the customer will lose their deposit. - Where the arbitrator awards a sum of money less than an offer made by Elddis, which has already been rejected by the customer, then their deposit is forfeited. - In all cases the arbitrator's decision is final and both parties must agree to abide by the decision.